anthfu/antonio/README.md

 # AntoNIO

-A thin wrapper in Scala for Java NIO asynchronous channels intended for local experimentation.
+A Scala wrapper for Java NIO asynchronous channels intended for local experimentation.